What causes melasma?

-Melasma is a common skin condition characterized by the appearance of dark spots on the face, especially on sun-exposed areas such as the forehead, cheeks, upper lip , and chin.
+Melasma is a common skin condition characterized by the appearance of brown spots on the face, particularly on sun-exposed areas such as the forehead, cheeks, upper lip and chin.

 What is melasma?

-Melasma, also known as the " mask of pregnancy " when it occurs in pregnant women , is hyperpigmentation of the skin resulting from increased production of melanin .
+Melasma, also known as"pregnancy mask" when it occurs in pregnant women, is a hyperpigmentation of the skin resulting from increased melanin production.

 What is melanin?

-Melanin is a fundamental biological pigment that plays a crucial role in determining the color of skin, hair, and eyes in humans and other animals.
+Melanin is a fundamental biological pigment that plays a crucial role in determining skin, hair and eye color in humans and other animals.

-Synthesized by specialized cells called melanocytes, melanin is found primarily in the epidermis, the outer layer of the skin.
+Synthesized by specialized cells called melanocytes, melanin is found mainly in the epidermis, the outer layer of the skin.

 There are several types of melanin: